Bektenovich/employeemanag10/README.md

 ## Project Requirements List

 - **Movie Management**:
-  1. Add a new movie with details such as title, genre, duration, release date, and rating.
+  1. Add a new movie with details such as title,genre,duration,release date,and rating.
   2. View a list of all available movies.
   3. Update movie details.
   4. Delete a movie from the database.

 - **Booking Management**:
-  5. Add a new booking (user name, movie title, seat count, showtime, booking date).
+  5. Add a new booking (user name,movie title,seat count,showtime,booking date).
   6. View all bookings.
-  7. Update booking details (user name, movie title, seat count, etc.).
+  7. Update booking details (user name,movie title,seat count,etc.).
   8. Delete a booking.

 - **Database Interaction**: